Our Commitment to Patient Safety

 - MRI Safety Proactive Risk Assessment: Magnetic Resonance Imaging (MRI) uses a large magnet to scan patients for a variety of symptoms/conditions.
 Because of the enormous power of the magnet used during this diagnostic test, a metal object can be rapidly pulled toward the scanner and potentially injure staff or patients.
 For this reason, patients are carefully screened to assure personal items such as combs, keys or other metal objects are removed prior to testing.

-Recently, UW Hospital and Clinics performed a full review of important MRI safety strategies after The Joint Commission issued a Sentinel Event Advisory informing hospitals of the safety risks and the best practices.
+Recently, UW Hospitals and Clinics performed a full review of important MRI safety strategies after The Joint Commission issued a Sentinel Event Advisory informing hospitals of the safety risks and the best practices.

 - Ensure that nurses care for a reasonable number of patients